liuzhengwei127/SJTU/data_structure/exersize_class/week1/README.md

-I know there are still many bugs.
-Don't worry, I'll fix them up.
+At the beginning I need to emphasize that I know there are still many bugs.
+But don't worry, I'll fix them up.